Chapter 3:

 “Alright…you can leave now.
 I’ve still got…another two patients.”

-“Okay.”
-Nicolaus left the room, relieved.
-When he returned to the front room of the clinic he was shocked to see Katie waiting for him.
+“Right.”
+Nicolaus left the room, relieved and somehow still tense.
+Upon returning to the front room, he was shocked to see Katie waiting for him.
 “Oh!”

 “What?
 Did you really think I’d leave without you?”